-TasNetworks' tariff strategy allows for the efficient recovery of costs in a way that will comply with recent changes to the National Electricity Rules (NER).
-These rules require that distribution network companies structure their prices to better reflect the usage of individual customers and the demands they place on the network.
+Our pricing strategy allows for the efficient recovery of costs in a way that will comply with recent changes to the National Electricity Rules.
+These rules require distribution network companies to structure their prices to better reflect the usage of individual customers and the demands they place on the network.

-TasNetworks has developed a set of principles to help guide the development of the tariff strategy.
+We've developed a set of principles to help guide the development of the pricing strategy.
+They are:

 Tariffs should allow for recovery of efficient costs

 Tariffs should be as simple as possible and developed in consultation with stakeholders

 Tariffs should signal the economic costs of service provision for all customers

 Tariffs should be based on a well defined and clearly explained methodology